briang/perl-installation-tools/README.md

 # Perl Installation Tools

-A set of tools to help with installing perl, particularly old perls
+A set of (half-baked) tools to help with installing perl, particularly old perls

 ## Purpose